Macau confirms Wuhan woman its first viral pneumonia case

 The Macau authorities confirmed on Wednesday the city’s first imported case of viral pneumonia linked to a newly-identified coronavirus reported in mainland China.

 A 52-year-old woman from Wuhan in China’s Hubei province had sought medical help on Tuesday evening at the Conde S. Januário Hospital, a Macau public facility.
 She had subsequently been diagnosed with Wuhan-type pneumonia and placed in medical isolation in Macau.
-The woman had come to the gambling hub on January 19 via the city’s Border Gate that links to the neighbouring mainland city of Zhuhai in Guangdong province.
-The person had stayed at the New Orient Landmark casino hotel on Macau peninsula until Tuesday.
+The woman had come to the gambling hub on Sunday (January 19) via the city’s Border Gate that links to the neighbouring mainland city of Zhuhai in Guangdong province.

-The confirmation of the case came at a Macau government cross-departmental briefing for the media on Wednesday morning.
+Later on Wednesday, Macau’s Public Security Police indicated the woman had on Sunday travelled from the Border Gate via a shuttle bus serving the StarWorld Hotel – a casino resort promoted by Galaxy Entertainment Group Ltd – to downtown Macau.
+On arrival there, she had walked across the road to the New Orient Landmark casino hotel.

+A Wednesday morning media briefing by a Macau government cross-departmental team, heard she had stayed at the latter hotel until Tuesday.
+A Wednesday afternoon update from the authorities said the woman had eaten meals at restaurants in Beijing Street near the New Orient Landmark at circa 5pm on Monday and circa 9.45am on Tuesday.
+The names of the eateries were not disclosed.

-Based on the health authorities’ preliminary checks, the woman showed no signs of being a so-called “super spreader”, said the Health Bureau’s director, Lei Chin Ion, at the briefing.
+Based on the health authorities’ preliminary checks, the woman showed no signs of being a so-called “super spreader”, the local Health Bureau’s director, Lei Chin Ion, had said at the Wednesday morning briefing.
 But the authorities were closely tracking the health condition of all the people she was known to have had contact with during her stay in Macau.

 “At this point” the authorities “cannot say” whether Macau will “reach a point of a community outbreak” regarding this form of viral pneumonia, said health boss Mr Lei.